Yberion/JKA_YBEProxy/README.md

 ## Compilation

-To compile a 32bits version on a 64bits linux distribution add the following define when generating the CMAKE files :
+To compile a 32bits version on a 64bits linux distribution add the following define when generating the CMAKE files:

 ``cmake .. -DTARGET_ARCH=x86``